Table of Contents

 Medicinal uses of Malabar spinach/ Potaki/Vaslakkirai

 Due to cooling action of this herb, the leaves are considered specific remedy for burns.
-In case of burn and scalds, the leaf juice is mixed with ghee/butter and applied topically.
+In the case of burn and scalds, the leaf juice is mixed with ghee/butter and applied topically.

 The paste of leaves is applied externally on ulcers, boils and abscesses to hasten suppuration.